drubb/lxw/README.md

 * Start the container: `lxw start`
 * Open a shell:`lxw shell`

 And so on, you get it.
+If you need some examples on how to create custom local images, take a look at [this project](https://github.com/drubb/lxd-images)

 ## Requirements
 The wrapper scripts needs [LXD](https://linuxcontainers.org/lxd) installed and configured.